What does it consist of?

-Some observations suggest the existence of an immunological phenomenon that leads to a vasodisfunction and inflammatory thrombi.
-Patients with OAT have hypersensitivity to tobacco extracts injected intradermally, increased cellular sensitivity to collagen types I and III, high titers of anti-endothelial antibodies in serum and alteration of peripheral endothelium-dependent vasorelaxation.
+Some observations suggest the existence of an immunological phenomenon that leads to vasodisfunction and inflammatory thrombi.
+Patients with OAT have hypersensitivity to tobacco extracts injected intradermally, increased cellular sensitivity to collagen types I and III, high titers of anti-endothelial antibodies in serum, and alteration of peripheral endothelium-dependent vasorelaxation.

 Causes of Buerger’s disease

 The cause of Buerger’s disease is not always known.
 Some patients with this condition may be genetically predisposed to develop it.